 3. Lack of Ability.
 If the strategy is beyond the ability of those executing then strategic failure is certain.

 4. Lack of Resources.
 Those charged with executing the strategy simply don’t have the resources to do the job.

 5. Lack of Leadership Support.
 When you begin, you must know that you will have the full support of the leadership, regardless of how the strategy goes.

 a.
 WHAT does success look like?

 2. Win the hearts and minds of the Executors.
 They must understand the purpose and reason for the strategy and feel some degree of ownership.
 You have to get buy in!

 3. Know the strengths and weaknesses of your team.
 Understand what your team is capable of and ensure they are playing to their strengths.
 It is OK to challenge them and stretch the boundaries but if you take them too far outside their comfort zone it will almost certainly lead to personal doubt.

 4. Make sure you have the resources to do the job.
 Not having enough resources is always a complaint from front-line staff and in most cases legitimate.
-The leaders challenge is to ensure what resources you do have are focused on high return targets and again don’t set the bar so high that lack of resources kills the strategy.
+The leader’s challenge is to ensure what resources you do have are focused on high return targets and again don’t set the bar too high that lack of resources kills the strategy.

 5. Give your full support.
 Most important of all, BE THERE!
 Know what is happening at the front-line.
 Do not, as a leader, abdicate responsibility for execution it is your primary responsibility.
 Be there for your people, get engaged and throw your full support behind the effort.
 Finally make sure you personally have confidence in the strategy.

 “The very essence of leadership is that you have to have vision.